Kochen-Specker Contextuality: Advanced topics and methods

-The KS theorem was developed in the framework of ideal measurements and, as we have seen in Sec.~\ref{ssec:compatible} and \ref{ssec:exper_imp}, several problems arise when trying to map those ideal measurements to actual experimental implementations.
-Some of the first criticisms regarding the physical implications of the KS theorem precisely involved this transition from ideal to actual measurements, in particular the impossibility of arbitrary precise measurements, and were raised by \citet{Meyer:1999PRL}, \citet{Kent:1999PRL}, \citet{Clifton:2000PRSA}, and \citet{Barrett:2004SHPB}.
+The KS theorem was developed in the framework of ideal measurements and, as we saw in Sec.~\ref{ssec:compatible} and \ref{ssec:exper_imp}, several problems arise when one tries to map those ideal measurements to actual experimental implementations.
+Some of the first criticisms regarding the physical implications of the KS theorem precisely involved this transition from ideal to actual measurements, in particular the impossibility of arbitrarily precise measurements, and were raised by \citet{Meyer:1999PRL}, \citet{Kent:1999PRL}, \citet{Clifton:2000PRSA}, and \citet{Barrett:2004SHPB}.
 These works played a fundamental role in the development of the modern approach to contextuality by stimulating the extension of the KS notion of contextuality from a logical to a probabilistic framework.
-The first appearance of KS inequalities are, in fact, of those years and explicitly motivated by these works~\cite{Larsson:2002EPL,Simon:PRL2001}.
-In our opinion, this transition from the logical to the probabilistic perspective in Kochen-Specker's contextuality, and in particular the subsequent theoretical and experimental effort in testing contextuality on physical systems, is the most interesting outcome of this debate.
-Notwithstanding the value of both the criticisms by Meyer, Kent, Clifton, and Barrett and the responses they received from several authors~ \cite{Cabello:1999XXX, Mermin:1999XXX,Appleby:2000XXX, Havlicek:2001JPA,Simon:PRL2001,Appleby:2001XXX, Larsson:2002EPL, Appleby:2002PRA, Peres:2003XXX, Appleby:2005SHPS}, we decided not to present them here in detail, as to do so another review paper would be necessary.

-Instead, after briefly presenting the arguments by \citet{Meyer:1999PRL}, \citet{Kent:1999PRL} and the one by \citet{Clifton:2000PRSA}, we compare them with the broader perspective of probabilistic approaches to contextuality discussed in previous sections, and in particular the problem of designing and implementing valid experimental tests of contextuality (Sects.~\ref{ssec:compatible} and \ref{ssec:exper_imp}).
-In our opinion, these results provide the strongest argument against any possible claim of ``nullification'' of Kochen and Specker's contextuality.
+In fact, they motivated the derivation of the KS inequalities, which appeared in those years~\cite{Larsson:2002EPL,Simon:PRL2001}.
+This transition from the logical to the probabilistic perspective in Kochen-Specker's contextuality, and in particular the subsequent theoretical and experimental effort in testing contextuality on physical systems, is the most interesting outcome of this debate.
+Notwithstanding the value of both the criticisms of Meyer, Kent, Clifton, and Barrett and the responses that they received \cite{Cabello:1999XXX, Mermin:1999XXX,Appleby:2000XXX, Havlicek:2001JPA,Simon:PRL2001,Appleby:2001XXX, Larsson:2002EPL, Appleby:2002PRA, Peres:2003XXX, Appleby:2005SHPS}, we decided in the interest of brevity not to present them in detail here.
+Instead, after presenting the arguments by \citet{Meyer:1999PRL}, \citet{Kent:1999PRL} and the one by \citet{Clifton:2000PRSA}, we compare them to the broader perspective of probabilistic approaches to contextuality discussed in previous sections and, in particular, the problem of designing and implementing valid experimental tests of contextuality (Secs.~\ref{ssec:compatible} and \ref{ssec:exper_imp}).
+These results provide the strongest argument against any possible claim of ``nullification'' of Kochen and Specker's contextuality.